stefanholek/setup.py/README.rst

 Build and Release
 =============================================================================

-Use PyPA approved tools to build distributions and upload them to PyPI:
+Use PyPA tools to build distributions and upload them to PyPI:

 .. code::